 JOB DESCRIPTION

-Title: Operations Chief / Part-time Firefighter / EMT
+Title: Full-Time Firefighter / EMT

 Purpose of Position